ServiceNow Implementation for Flawless ServiceNow Upgrade

 Generally, upgrading the production instance is a flawless process.
 But most of the time, supporting nodes are available to support ongoing platform activities.
 However, they will continue to run as expected unless they're customized during the upgrade when critical processes are running on ServiceNow.
 Still, this does not mean the upgrade can be performed at any time.

 - Post Upgrade Measures

-Cloning of development and test instances after upgrading production is a very important step that is frequently overlooked by developers.
+Cloning development and testing instances after upgrading production is a very important step that is frequently overlooked by developers.
 Once production is upgraded, you might catch some issues you haven't faced in lower instances.
 Observing all the instances in sync post-upgrade helps you resolve any issues that come post-upgrade.

 Finally, if ATF is ready, after cloning the instance, it's recommended to run ATF in the test instance to check for any issues.
 Upgrade Issues that are not identified in ATF testing or regression testing are usually fixed when end-users report them.